lydiazly/star-path-viewer/README.md

    - Enter `RA` in HMS format and `Dec` in DMS format, or both in decimal degrees.
 4. Click `DRAW STAR PATH` to generate a diagram and a table of rising/setting/meridian-transit/twilight times.

+> :bulb: Note that in our source code, the imported package [Skyfield](https://rhodesmill.org/skyfield) defines the sunrise and sunset "[as the moment when the center of the sun is 50 arcminutes below the horizon, to account for both the average *solar radius of 16 arcminutes* and for roughly *34 arcminutes of atmospheric refraction* at the horizon](https://rhodesmill.org/skyfield/almanac.html#risings-and-settings)."

 ## Services

 This app relies on the following services: